 The subject of mortgage overpayments is very topical, especially in the current low-interest-rate environment.
 Historically, with mortgage rates often above 5%, the situation was a little clearer.
-In more recent times, credit card interest rates, as one example, have not followed the trend of mortgage rates.
-This has resulted in a more significant difference between mortgage rates and credit card rates, prompting many homeowners to look in-depth at their options.
+However, in more recent times, credit card interest rates, as one example, have not followed the trend of mortgage rates.
+This has resulted in a more significant difference between mortgage and credit card rates, prompting many homeowners to look in-depth at their options.

 Is overpaying your mortgage worth it?

 While starting to make mortgage overpayments in your 30s would have been ideal, there's nothing wrong with starting later in life.
 The proverbial "finishing line" of your final mortgage payment might already be on the horizon by now, which might act as motivation for you to make those extra payments.
 If you are considering making mortgage overpayments, looking at your overall finances is essential to see where any additional funds could be better used.

 A recent from The Money Charity from March 2020 casts a fascinating light on debt in the UK.
 The report confirms that:

 - 12.8 million households in the UK have either no savings or less than £1,500.